 - No Win No Fee Slipped At Work And Hurt My Back Claims

 A Guide To Making A Claim If You Slipped At Work And Hurt Your Back

 This online guide is going to tackle the question, I fell at work and hurt my back can I make a compensation claim?
-We are going to go over the circumstances that can lead to such a claim, and also explain much of the personal injury claims process.
+We are going to go over the circumstances that can lead to accident at work claims, and also explain much of the personal injury claims process.

 We start this guide off by giving a brief introduction to what work-related back injuries are, and also what it takes for an injured party to be eligible to make a claim for one.

 The next part of this guide contains a number of sections that relate to back injuries in the workplace.
-We briefly go over health and safety at work to prevent slips, trips and falls and take a look at some of the ways that these kinds of accidents could be caused.
+We briefly go over health and safety at work to prevent slips, trips and falls on dry or wet floors and take a look at some of the ways that these kinds of accidents could be caused in a work environment.
 We follow this up with some key statistics related to accidents at work.
 The last two sections of this part of the guide go over some common kinds of back injuries that could be caused by a slip, trip or fall accident, and also the kinds of symptoms they might manifest.

-The last part of this page is given over to a discussion of some of the financial aspects of making a compensation claim.
+The last part of this page is given over to a discussion of some of the financial aspects of making a compensation claim if you’ve suffered an injury.
 We have provided you with a table, that could help you to get a rough estimate of the level of compensation you could be able to claim for.
 We have also provided you with a list of some of the frequently claimed damages you might receive.
-Lastly, we outline the basics of what a No Win, No Fee claim is, and how such a service could provide you with the legal help you need to make a claim.
+Lastly, we outline the basics of what a No Win No Fee claim is, and how such a service could provide you with the legal help you need to make a claim.

 If you have additional questions about your claim or need some clarification on some of the information provided in this guide, then please call our claims team on the number at the end of the page.
 One of our claim advisors will be able to help you further.